 Devdas has been adapted a number of times.
 Amongst others, New Theatres remade it in Tamil in 1936.
 Another Tamil version came out in 1953, while it was made twice in Telugu in 1953 and 1974 but the most famous subsequent version was perhaps the one by Bimal Roy, who had photographed Barua’s versions earlier.
 The film, made in 1955, starred Dilip Kumar, Suchitra Sen and Vyjayanthimala as Devdas, Parvati and Chandramukhi respectively.
 The undercurrent of Devdas also runs strong in the central character in both of Guru Dutt’s major works – Pyaasa (1957) and Kaagaz Ke Phool (1959).
 In fact, Dutt’s filmmaker character is making Devdas as his dream film in Kaagaz Ke Phool.

-With the moving times, even though the character of Devdas, who drank himself to death for love, became outdated and archaic, and modern heroes now did everything in their power to get their love, filmmakers kept returning to Devdas.
-Writer-Director Gulzar started his own version of the film in the 1970s with Dharmendra, Hema Malini and Sharmila Tagore in the three lead roles but was unable to complete it.
-Shakti Samanta directed an extremely weak Bengali adaptation with Prosenjit playing Devdas in 2002 while Sanjay Leela Bhansali’s version of the film, also made in 2002, with Shah Rukh Khan, Aishwarya Rai and Madhuri Dixit in the three lead roles was a huge disappointment – a wasteful extravaganza, which is contrived, garish, loud and melodramatic with serious illusions of grandeur.
+With the moving times, even though the character of Devdas, who drank himself to death for love, appeared outdated and archaic, and modern heroes now did everything in their power to get their love, filmmakers kept returning to Devdas.
+Maybe, there is that fascination to experience a love so great that one would die for it.
+This could explain the repeated success of well-known tragic love like Heer-Ranjha, Laila-Manju, Mirza-Sahiban etc. Writer-Director Gulzar started his own version of Devdas in the 1970s with Dharmendra, Hema Malini and Sharmila Tagore in the three lead roles but was unable to complete it.
+Shakti Samanta directed an extremely weak Bengali adaptation with Prosenjit playing Devdas in 2002 while Sanjay Leela Bhansali’s version of the film, also made in 2002, with Shah Rukh Khan, Aishwarya Rai and Madhuri Dixit in the three lead roles was a huge disappointment – a wasteful extravaganza, which is contrived, garish, loud and highly melodramatic with serious illusions of grandeur.

 Hindi, Drama, Black & White